-Within ten days of the child's placement in foster/group care, DCYF Medical Benefits Unit completes the Statement of Need for subse- quent referral to the MA Foster Care Unit.
+Within ten days of the child's placement in foster/group care, DCYF Medical Benefits Unit completes the Statement of Need for subsequent referral to the MA Foster Care Unit.

-The MA FOSTER CARE UNIT located in the Regional Office at 111 Fountain Street, Providence, Rhode Island 02903 is responsible for:
+The MA FOSTER CARE UNIT is responsible for:

-- Processing MA applications for children placed in foster family care or group care by DCYF or private, non-profit child caring agencies; - Determining the basis for MA eligibility (Categorically Needy or Medically Needy); - Maintaining records, files, controls and reports for this coverage group.
+- o Processing MA applications for children placed in foster family care, group care or kinship guardianship care by DCYF or private, non-profit child caring agencies; - O Determining the basis for MA eligibility (Categorically Needy or Medically Needy); - o Maintaining records, files, controls and reports for this coverage group.

-Prior to the final determination of eligibility, the MA Foster Care Unit will transmit a temporary id for medical benefits to DCYF Medical and Benefits Unit.
+Prior to the final determination of eligibility, the MA Foster Care Unit will transmit a temporary ID for medical benefits to DCYF Medical and Benefits Unit.